jayenliao/Data-Management-RShiny-Tutorial/README.md

 ## A tutorial presentation for Data Management

-This is a tutorial presentation for _Data Management_, a course in National Cheng Kung University, Taiwan.
+This is a tutorial presentation for _Data Management_, a course in National Cheng Kung University (NCKU), Taiwan.
 We demonstrate how instructors can use R shiny to teach fundamental Statistics and basic R techniques, such as data wrangling and data visualization.

 ### Author:
   - <u> 廖傑恩 Jay Liao </u> | jay.chiehen[at]gmail.com | Department of Psychology | NCKU